aeu79/PyMI-IPA/README.md

 ---
 ## Contributing
 ### Workflow
 If you're interested in contributing to this project, please follow the following guidelines.
 Our main branch, where all changes will be gathered, is called **"develop"**.
 Every "feature" (function) will have its own branch and once is finished, the **"feature_branch"** will be merged to **"develop"**.
-The branch **"master"** contains the original matlab version.
+The branch **"matlab"** contains the original matlab version.
 The pending tasks are managed within **Issues**.
 ![alt text](images/Workflow.png "The workflow for this project")

 ### Setting up your local repository